TencentARC/ARC-Hunyuan-Video-7B/README.md

 ## API service

 We also provide access to the model via API, which is supported by [vLLM](https://github.com/vllm-project/vllm).
-For details, please refer to the [documentation](https://arc.tencent.com/en/document/ARC-Video-7B).
+For details, please refer to the [documentation](https://arc.tencent.com/zh/document/ARC-Hunyuan-Video-7B).

-We release two versions: one is V0, which only supports video description and summarization in Chinese; the other is the version consistent with the model checkpoint and the one described in the paper, which is capable of multi-granularity timestamped video captioning and summarization, open-ended video question answering, temporal video grounding, and video reasoning ( It supports Chinese and English videos and particularly excels at Chinese).
+We release two versions: one is V0, which only supports video description and summarization in Chinese; the other is the version consistent with the model checkpoint and the one described in the paper, which is capable of multi-granularity timestamped video captioning and summarization, open-ended video question answering, temporal video grounding, and video reasoning (It supports Chinese and English videos and particularly excels at Chinese).

-If you only need to understand and summarize short Chinese videos, we recommend using the V0 version
+If you only need to understand and summarize short Chinese videos, we recommend using the V0 version.

+Due to video file size limitations imposed by the deployment API, we compressed input video resolutions for our online demo and API services.
+Consequently, model performance in these interfaces may slightly deviate from the results reported in the paper.
+To reproduce the original performance, we recommend local inference.

 ## Future Work